 If the answer to any of these questions is yes, it may be unlawful for the school to sanction the student for the behaviour.

 The school will then assess if it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.
-The SEN Code of Practice states (point 57) "A school should not assume that because a child has SEND it must have affected their behaviour on a particular occasion - this is a question of judgement for the school on the facts of the situation."

-12.3 Considering whether a student displaying challenging behaviour may have unidentified SEND
+13.3 Considering whether a student displaying challenging behaviour may have unidentified SEND

 The school's special educational needs co-ordinator (SENCO) may evaluate a student who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.

 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

 When acute needs are identified in a student, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents to create the plan and review it on a regular basis.

-12.4 Students with an education, health and care (EHC) plan
+13.4 Students with an education, health and care (EHC) plan